Q. “They won’t prosecute for a matter as small as my fare will they?”

 Q. If I attend court will I be able to get 'legal aid' for a lawyer to represent me?

 A. Please contact the court for information about this.

 Q. If I plead guilty or if I am convicted after a trial will I get a criminal record?

 A. If you are convicted of an offence or if you plead guilty you may get a criminal record.
 As with most convictions it will eventually become 'spent'.
 How long it takes to become spent will depend on the nature of the sentence that is imposed by the court.

-- Representations regarding Unpaid Fare Notices and Failure to Purchase Notices must be made within 21 days of issue.
+- Representations regarding Unpaid Fare Notices must be made within 21 days of issue.

 - Representations regarding a Fixed Penalty Notice must be made within 14 days of the date of our letter making the offer of a Fixed Penalty Notice.
 They must be made in writing but can be sent by post or email.
 Please make sure that you include your details and the reference number from the notice.

 Post: DRPU, Northern Trains Limited, FREEPOST NEA 3188, Bradford, BD1 1BR